plone/documentation/docs/backend/subscribers.md

 With custom subscribers to these events more dynamic functionality can be added.
 It is possible to react when something happens to objects of a specific type.

-Zope’s event model is synchronous.
+Zope's event model is synchronous.
 When an event is broadcast (via the `notify()` function from the zope.event package) all registered event handlers will be called.
 This happens for example from the `save` action of an add form, on move or delete of content-objects.
 There is no guarantee of which order the event handlers will be called in, however.

 Each event is described by an interface, and will typically carry some information about the event.
 Some events are known as object events, and provide `zope.component.interfaces.IObjectEvent`.
 These have an `object` attribute giving access to the (content) object that the event relates to.
 Object events allow event handlers to be registered for a specific type of object as well as a specific type of event.